olneykimberly/LBD_snRNA/README.md

 -   Metadata analysis
 -   Per processing of single nucleus RNA-sequencing data
 -   Analysis of single nucleus RNA-sequencing data
--   Generation of manuscript figures from Olney & Rabichow et al. 2025 publication
+-   Generation of manuscript figures from Olney et al. 2025 publication
--   Generation of shiny app for exploration of the results presented in Olney & Rabichow et al. 2025 publication, view app [here](https://fryerlab.shinyapps.io/lbd_cwow_snrna/)
+-   Generation of shiny app for exploration of the results, view app [here](https://fryerlab.shinyapps.io/lbd_cwow_snrna/)

 *Characterize cell-type transcriptional alterations across neuropathologies:* Dementia pathologies elicit pronounced transcriptional responses in multiple cell types, including damaged and dying neurons, disease-associated microglia (DAM), and reactive disease-associated astrocytes (DAA).
 In Lewy body disease (LBD), increased SNCA (α-synuclein) expression leads to Lewy bodies' formation, particularly affecting dopaminergic neurons.
 In Alzheimer's disease (AD), elevated expression of amyloid precursor protein (APP) produces amyloid-β, a key component of amyloid plaques.The transcription patterns of cell types in cases with a combination of Aβ plaques, NFTs, and α-synuclein inclusions are not well understood.
 Moreover, studies have shown female-specific upregulation of DAM genes attributed to sex differences in microglial responses in AD cases.
 This project addresses two aims using human single nuclues RNAseq data: